GiovaneIwamoto/campus-docs-assistant/README.md

 ## **SETUP GUIDELINES**

-- **Recommended Embedding Model**:
+**Recommended Embedding Model**
-   Use `nomic-embed-text` with an output dimension of $768$.
+   - Use `nomic-embed-text` with an output dimension of $768$.

-- **Embedding & Index Compatibility**:
+**Embedding & Index Compatibility**
-   Your Pinecone index dimension must match the embedding model's output.
+   - Your Pinecone index dimension must match the embedding model's output.

-- **Ollama Runtime**:
+**Ollama Runtime**
-   Ollama must be running locally to use the assistant.
+   - Ollama must be running locally to use the assistant.

-- **Personal Knowledge Bases**:
+**Personal Knowledge Bases**
-   Avoid modifying the shared index.
+   - Avoid modifying the shared index.
 Create a separate Pinecone index if needed.

 ---